 Dr. Olsen is the dean of the School of Education and has served as president of the State Chapter of the Minnesota Association of Colleges for Teacher Education (MACTE).
 She is an active member of the CAEP Accreditation Council and the TEAC Inquiry Brief Commission.
 She is nationally certified as a school psychologist, and worked for over 20 years in Wisconsin and Minnesota public schools.
 Jo is also a Minnesota licensed psychologist and worked as a mental health therapist in private practice for several years, specializing in child/adolescent issues and family systems.
 Prior to coming to CSS, she was an assistant professor in the Department of Education; School Counseling; and School Psychology at the University of Wisconsin-Stout.
 At UW-Stout she taught graduate courses, supervised school placements and developed a distance learning supervision model for interns.
 She has an Ed.D. in educational leadership, M.S. in school psychology, and B.S. in psychology and sociology..
 Her professional interests include educational leadership, organizational change, online teaching and learning, behavioral interventions, positive school climate, family systems and play therapy.

 John earned his B.S. in Elementary Education from Moorhead State University.
 His M.A. in Curriculum and Instruction was earned at the University of St. Thomas, St. Paul.
 John taught elementary students in the towns of Wabasso, MN and Northfield, MN.
 He is currently working to complete his Ed.D. in Educational Leadership through the University of St. Thomas.
-John teaches in the School of Education, works as the institutional licensure officer, and is the chair of the SOE undergraduate admissions committee.
+John teaches in the School of Education,the Dignitas program for First-Year students, and is the chair of the SOE Undergraduate Admissions Committee.
 His passions include his family, Faith, reading, and numerous outdoor activities.

-Doreene Langason earned an Ed.D. in Educational Leadership from Saint Mary’s University of Minnesota, USA.
-Her M.Ed is in Human Resource Development from the University of Minnesota, USA.
-Her B. A is in English and French Languages with a minor in Linguistics from the University of Dschang, Cameroon.
-Doreene has several years of teaching experiences in both primary and secondary grades.
+Doreene has several years of teaching experiences in early childhood, primary and secondary education.
 She mostly taught Religious Education, English and French as second languages.
 During her undergraduate studies at the University of Dschang, she assisted with research, provided training and coordinated local language development and adult literacy work with the National Language Development Association an affiliate of Société Internationale de Linguistique.
-Her research interests include evaluating current teacher education practices, expanding views on teachers as leaders of change, who can effectively address social justice issues in curriculum and instruction.
-She also believes in bridging the knowledge and application gap between higher education and the workplace through evidence-based best practices.

 Gail has 15 years of elementary education teaching experience, 5 years as an elementary classroom teacher and 10 years as an elementary media generalist.
 She received a B.A. in elementary education from Central College in Pella, Iowa, and an M.L.S. from the University of Iowa.
 Gail is the graduate teaching licensure coordinator for the Duluth campus and also teaching courses in that program as well as the online teaching and educational technology certificate programs.
 Her educational interests include teaching the adult learner, as well as 21st century teaching and technology practices.